in1romocgmail/ImprovingPortabilityByOntologies/data/readme.md

-# Metadata of Moodle Ontology Dataset
+# Metadata of Moodle Ontology Datasets

 Dataset used in the article: López-Zambrano, J., Lara, J.A. & Romero, C. Improving the portability of predicting students’ performance models by using ontologies.
 J Comput High Educ 34, 1–19 (2022). [https://doi.org/10.1007/s12528-021-09273-3](https://doi.org/10.1007/s12528-021-09273-3)